 * Is the conversation productive and progressive?

-* Are there an underlying problem that needs further discussion to enable a successful outcome?
+* Is there an underlying problem that needs further discussion to enable a successful outcome?

-The outcome – The meeting coming to an end is always a great time to quickly reflect on the initial objectives and whether the meeting produced the desired outcome.
+The meeting comes to an end is always a great time to quickly reflect on the initial objectives and whether the meeting produced the desired outcome.

 * Were there times during the meeting where you could have conducted yourself differently?
 If so how and if not, feel pleased that you achieved that for yourself.

 * Were other people’s behaviors predictable or confusing to you and if confusing, what did you miss?

 * Considering the information that you now have, what approach needs to be explored in more depth going forward?

 * Are there areas that need further understanding?

 * Which aspects went well and why?